albertodemichelis/squirrel/doc/source/reference/language/datatypes.rst

 Weak Reference
 --------------

-Weak References are objects that point to another(non scalar) object but do not own a strong reference to it.
+Weak References are objects that point to another (non-scalar) object but do not own a strong reference to it.
 (See :ref:`Weak References <weak_references>`).